Don't miss the 3rd edition of HECKTOR at MICCAI 2022

-Following the succes of the first HECKTOR challenge in 2020, this challenge will be presented at the 24th International Conference on Medical Image Computing and Computer Assisted Intervention, September 27 - October 1, 2021.
-Three tasks are proposed this year:
+Following the success of the first HECKTOR challenge in 2020, this challenge will be presented at the 24th International Conference on Medical Image Computing and Computer Assisted Intervention (MICCAI) on September 27th, 2021.
+Three tasks are proposed this year (participants can choose to participate in one, two or all three tasks):

 - Task 1: the automatic segmentation of Head and Neck (H&N) primary tumors in FDG-PET and CT images;